 \paragraph{\textbf{Example 4}}

 Next, we proceed to the three-dimensional elliptic interface problem.
-The interface is of an ellipsoidal shape, centered at origin with semi-principal axes of length $0.7$, $0.5$ and $0.3$, immersed in the regular cube $\Omega = [-1,1]^3$.
-As in Example~1, we compare the accuracy among three different training point distributions.
-The number of training points for this 3D problem is $(M,M_b,M_\Gamma) = (216,216,108)$ which is around 4 times of training points used in 2D case, while the number of neurons are set by $N=20, 30$ in the hidden layer.
+The interface is elliptical, centered at the origin with semi-principal axes of length $0.7$, $0.5$ and $0.3$, embedded in a regular cube $\Omega = [-1,1]^3$.
+Similar to Example 1, we compare the accuracy among three different training point distributions.
+The number of training points is $(M,M_b,M_\Gamma) = (216,216,108)$ which is about $4$ times as many as used in the 2D case, while the number of neurons are set by $N=20, 30$ in the hidden layer.
 The results are shown in Table~\ref{Table:exp4_node}.
-As expected, the Chebyshev nodes again gives the most accurate result compared to the other two results.
+As expected, the Chebyshev nodes again give the most accurate results compared to the other two.

 We then compare the accuracy of the DCSNN solution with the 3D immersed interface solver proposed in \cite{Hsu2019}.
-Note that, in 3D IIM, the total degree of freedom, $N_{deg}$, is now the sum of the number of Cartesian grid points $m^3$ and the augmented projection foots on the interface, $m_\Gamma$.
-As shown in Table~\ref{Table:exp4}, the results obtained by the present model with double precision are more accurate than the ones by IIM, whereas the number of parameters of the network is significantly less than the one used in IIM.
-Besides, the numerical solution implemented in Python with single precision can achieve accuracy to the order of $10^{-3}$ in $L_\infty$ norm as well.
+Note that, in 3D IIM, the total degree of freedom, $N_{deg}$, is now the sum of the number of Cartesian grid points $m^3$ and the augmented projection feet on the interface, $m_\Gamma$.
+As shown in Table~\ref{Table:exp4}, the results obtained by the present model are more accurate than the ones by IIM, whereas the number of parameters of the network is significantly less than the one used in IIM.

-It is important to point out that, in DCSNN, the number of neurons at input layer scales as the dimension of the problem.
-So with the fixed number of neurons in hidden layer $N$, the total number of parameters $N_p$ increases linearly with the dimension $d$ (recall that $N_p=(d+3)N+1$).
-On the contrary, the computational complexity is significantly increased in traditional numerical methods when the problem dimension increases.
+It is important to point out that, in DCSNN, the number of neurons in the input layer is the problem dimension plus one.
+So with a fixed number of neurons in the hidden layer $N$, the total number of parameters $N_p$ increases linearly with the dimension $d$ (recall that $N_p=(d+3)N+1$).
+In contrast, when the dimensionality of the problem increases, the computational complexity of traditional numerical methods increases significantly.

 \paragraph{\textbf{Example 5}}